nelsonmorais/azure-iot/README.md

   - Private Endpoint + NIC on the IT Default Subnet
 - 1 Device Provisioning Service (to provide an enrollment group from where the IoT Edge device will be provisioned)
   - Private Endpoint + NIC on the IT Default Subnet
+- [TODO]: Private DNS Zones, linked to the OT (and IT if needed) VNet, with A records for all resources with an IP linked to the NIC of the Private Endpoints
 - 1 Ubuntu 18.04 Virtual Machine (the IoT Edge simulated device)
 - Time Series Insights
-- [TODO: Azure Streaming Analytics Cluster]
+- [TODO]: Azure Streaming Analytics Cluster

 ## Pre-requisites:
 - An Azure Subscription where to run this script